Srynetix/recursive-quest/README.md

 There are 4 levels.
 Try to get the all the treasures to get the happy end!

 Most graphics and sounds are super basic and they were drawn and generated during the jam, using GIMP, Inkscape and Chiptone.
 For the code, I have only reused my virtual input from a precedent project for the Android export, everything else was done on the fly.
-I will open-source the game after the jam.
+I will open-source the game after the jam here: https://github.com/Srynetix/gwj2-recursive-quest

 ## Exports